FunTimeCoding/git-lab-tools/README.md

 This section explains how to use this project.

-Show a list of owned repositories.
+Show list of owned repositories.

 ```sh
 bin/list-repos.sh